CS558/student-projects/README.md

     + What your project is
     + How to use it
     + What tools you used
-    + Has at least one picture of your project
+    + At least one picture of your project
     + A link to your demo

 You will also give a presentation of your project in class.